 Making a Spanish Will

-If you have been involved in an accident in Spain, whether on the road or in a public place, Giambrone’s Spanish solicitors specialising in personal injury claims will be able to guide you through the process of pursuing compensation, thanks their understanding of the Spanish injury claims system.
+If you have been involved in an accident in Spain, whether on the road or in a public place, Giambrone’s Spanish lawyers specialising in personal injury claims will be able to guide you through the process of pursuing compensation, thanks their understanding of the Spanish injury claims system.
 You may have had an accident whilst on holiday in Spain, and have found that a regular UK personal injury lawyer is unwilling to take on your case.
-This is usually because they are not familiar with the legal process particular to Spain, which is different to the UK.
-You will however find the assistance you need from Giambrone’s Spanish lawyers, who can also help you if you are a native English speaking ex-pat or holiday home owner and have suffered an injury through no fault of your own whilst in Spain.
+This is usually because they are not familiar with the legal process particular to Spain, which is quite different to England & Wales.
+The assistance that Giambrone’s Spanish lawyers, who can help you if you have suffered an injury through no fault of your own whilst in Spain.

 If you are owed money by a debtor based in Spain, our specialist international debt collection lawyers will be able to assist you in its recovery.
 With a proven track record of success in settling the majority of cases without court action or a need for judicial intervention, we prefer to guide our clients along this route that seeks to maintain relations with the debtor, is faster and requires less of an investment.

 If you are working in Spain and facing difficulties in your job, perhaps because of a dispute with your employer, redundancies are on the cards, or there is some issue affecting your working life, it can seem daunting because whilst you may be aware of your rights under UK employment law, things can be very different in another country, both culturally and legally.
-We have English speaking Spanish solicitors on our team who can provide you with the native guidance you need, as well as specialist expertise in Spanish employment law.
+We have English speaking Spanish Abogado (equivalent to Solicitor) on our team who can provide you with the guidance you need, as well as specialist expertise in Spanish employment law.

-Our expert Spanish lawyers have specialised knowledge in Spanish probate law and will make everything clear to you on the differences between this, and UK probate law.
-Guiding you through the entire process, we will take care of as much as you need us to on your behalf, keeping you informed at every step.
+Our expert Spanish lawyers have specialised knowledge in Spanish probate law and will make everything clear to you on the differences between this, and the probate law in England & Wales.
+Guiding you through the entire process, we will take care of as much as you require on your behalf, keeping you informed at every step.

-Whether you are in the UK and faced with dealing with the estate of a relative in Spain, or are based in Spain and daunted by the prospect of handling potentially vast paperwork alone after the passing of a loved one, you will no doubt be feeling overwhelmed by the task of dealing with the Spanish authorities and tax system.
-But with guidance from Giambrone’s specialist probate solicitors in Spain, you need not worry, as peace of mind is assured from start to finish courtesy of localised, in-depth knowledge and an understanding approach.
+Whether you are in the UK and faced with dealing with the estate of a relative in Spain, or are based in Spain and daunted by the prospect of handling potentially vast paperwork alone after the passing of a loved one, it is easy to feel somewhat overwhelmed by the task of dealing with the Spanish authorities and tax system.
+But with guidance from Giambrone’s specialist probate Abogado (equivalent to Solicitor) in Spain, you will have peace of mind from start to finish courtesy of localised, in-depth knowledge and an understanding approach.

 Spanish Inheritance Tax

-The Spanish inheritance tax system is considered complex, even more so than the UK system.
+The Spanish inheritance tax system is considered complex, even more so than the system in England & Wales.
 There are numerous instances when you may require inheritance tax advice from Spanish lawyers.
-The obvious one is when you have inherited assets in Spain; but you will also benefit from advice when you are buying and selling property, and making a will.
+Obviously when you have inherited assets in Spain; but you will also benefit from advice when you are buying and selling property and need a will to safeguard your investment.

 The rules on Spanish IHT vary from region to region in Spain, so localised knowledge is vital.
-The English speaking Spanish solicitors at Giambrone will be able to advise you specifically depending on the appropriate locality, as well as on resident and non-resident payment processes.
-Rest assured the in-depth advice you need will be provided on a bespoke basis.
+The English speaking Spanish Abogado (equivalent to Solicitor) at Giambrone will be able to advise you specifically depending on the appropriate locality, as well as on resident and non-resident payment processes.
+The in-depth advice you need can be provided on a bespoke basis.

-To speak in English to one of our Spanish solicitors about any of the issues discussed above, please get in touch.
+To speak in English to one of our Spanish Abogado (equivalent to Solicitor) about any of the issues discussed above, please get in touch.